analythium/openfaas-rstats-templates/README.md

 ```

 the `OPENFAAS_PREFIX` means a user or organization on e.g. Docker Hub where
-you have push privileges; don't forget to log in to the registry using `docker login`.
+you have push privileges; don't forget to log in to your registry using `docker login`.

 Your folder now should contain the following: